 If you have a dispute consider the following options:

-• Seek advice from a tenant advice service about how the Act applies in your situation.
+- Contact us to get advice about how the Act applies in your situation.

 Who is covered by the Act?